-It’s your information to protect you.
+It’s your information to protect you so you the buyer pays for the inspection.
 You own the inspection.
 I can recommend you a few really good inspectors in our area, you can check for fees but ultimately every inspection you request is your responsibility.
 Time is usually of the essence in this situation also.
-Depending on how fast your closing this contract will sometimes dictate how much time you have to get this done.
+Depending on what your contract says is your timelines.
 Even in a best-case scenario though you usually don’t get much more than 10 days.
 You want to pay attention to that number in your contract and get these scheduled as quickly as possible so you have time to consider the results and do more research if necessary.

 Before you made this offer hopefully you have already looked the house over for any major flaws or abnormalities that you could have noticed.
 Your not the expert but you should be able to see if there is obvious water damage or a hole in the roof or something else that is big and obvious.
 You will probably have a few surprises in the home inspection but they should be small if you look the house over fairly well.
 Your Realtor can help you with this also, they are not a qualified home inspector but if it appears that you never noticed that part of the roof is missing, I do believe it is our responsibility to say hey Mr. or Mrs. buyer are you going to be okay with that big skylight?
 Or for instance, I had one the other day a Repo that I noticed all the wires were cut to the breaker box.
 You know that’s a simple observation that you might want to get the electrical checked out on this home.
 I don’t know what needs to be done but looks like a potential problem.

 Now one thing I am going to tell you straight up there is no such thing as a perfect house.
 They all have something wrong with them.
 It is like anything in life no such thing as perfection it’s just a question can you manage the flaws and can you live with them.
 With that said prior to making the offer, you should have looked the house over for major flaws.
 Water damage, Cracks in the wall or foundation, Obvious Electrical issues and anything else that seems strange.